 Assessment for this course is through:

 - three unseen written examinations;

 - reports based on an individual research project undertaken by the student over 2 terms, plus an oral presentation, a poster and a viva;

-- a report based on a research project undertaken by the student over a preceding long vacation period followed by an oral presentation.
+- a report based on a research project undertaken by the student during a preceding vacation period plus an oral presentation.